 Brain Breaks.
 What are they?

-A brain break is when you take a moment (or two) to step away from what you are working on to give your brain time to decompress so it continues to work at its top potential.
+A brain break is when you take a moment (or two) to step away from what you are working on, giving your brain time to decompress so it can continue working at its top potential.
 We all need them sometimes.
 Our students are no different.

-The fact of the matter is that human attention spans are not what they used to be.
+The fact is that human attention spans are not what they used to be.
 This is true for adults, older kids, and young children.
-We are accustomed as a society to needing a short mental break every so often to be able to do our best.
-It doesn’t take much time, but it’s a good idea to not only incorporate it into the classroom but to also teach our students productive and appropriate ways to take the time they need to refocus.
+As a society, we are accustomed to needing a short mental break every so often to do our best.
+It doesn’t take much time, but it’s a good idea to not only incorporate it into the classroom but also to teach our students productive and appropriate ways to take the time they need to refocus.

 From physical activity to educational brain breaks, they don’t take much time, can be implemented in a variety of ways, and leave everyone in a better mental space to achieve the proper goals in the classroom.